understanding Weirs in Fluid Mechanics

 Volume of fluid flowing per unit of time.

-Types of Weirs
+Types of Weir

 Rectangular Weir